 This pot pie tastes awesome on it’s own or drenched in Roasted Garlic Gravy or Brandy Shiitake Mushroom Gravy.
 Pair it with some mashed potatoes, Roasted Beets or Sourdough Stuffing with Spinach, Fennel and Vegan Italian Sausage.
 You don’t have to wait for the holidays to enjoy it!

 1 tsp garlic powder

 ½ tsp salt

-14 ounce package of extra firm tofu, cubed
+14 ounce package of extra firm tofu, drained and cubed

 ⅓ cup olive oil

 1 cup chopped carrots